 - Systems Applications, Inc. (apparently gone now, it was an air quality consulting firm in San Rafael, CA), where I developed databases of air quality data and resident complaints;

 - Environmental Defense Fund, where I managed the servers, desktops and laptops, and coded and launched the first generation of online nonprofit advocacy and fundraising tools, as well as founding their website;

 - Brooklyn Museum, where I founded the IT department and we launched influential open-source tools for building and managing educational technology;

-- The Metropolitan Museum of Art, where we got the entire collection online, often with big hi-res imagery; rebuilt the website; founded a huge and successful social media operation; and raised millions of dollars online;
+- The Metropolitan Museum of Art, where we got the entire collection online, with big hi-res pictures; rebuilt the website; founded a huge and successful social media operation; and raised millions of dollars online;

-- Briefly, The New York Public Library, where we made online advocacy lots more successful, strategized and implemented Single Sign-on (connecting the book catalog to event registrations, for example), reinvigorated the website group, and refocused some operations on web visitors;
+- The New York Public Library, where we made online advocacy lots more successful, strategized and connecting the book catalog to event registration to get a fuller picture of the Library’s users;